highfrezh/hng9-intern/README.md

-# CUSTOMAER AND INVOICES API
+# HNG9 NFT PROJECT

 ## Introduction
-This repository contains scripts that can be used to set up the Customer and Invoice API.
+This repository contains scripts that generates a compatible Chip-0007 json file, create a SHA-256 hash for the file and append the hash to a CSV file.
-The API allows users to perform CRUD Operation on both Customer and Invoice and also create bulk Invoice.
-It also allows users to fetch and filter the relatinship between  the customer and Invoice.

-The API documentation is available [here](https://documenter.getpostman.com/view/16161182/2s83zfRREf).

 ## Prerequisites
 This API relies on MySQL, PHP 8+ and composer for any meaningful work, so make sure you have all the required libraries installed either locally or remote, depending on your setup.
 See [https://laravel.com/docs/9.x/installation](https://laravel.com/docs/9.x/installation) for information about setting up Laravel on your machine